arthur-debert/lual/docs/README.txt

     2.9.
 Final Switch & Test Suite Update:
         - Once the new implementation is verified by its dedicated tests:
-            - Remove any old dispatch code paths.
+            - Remove any old output code paths.
             - Review the existing test suite:
                 - Tests that validated old, incorrect behaviors should be deleted (as new tests cover the correct design).